Congregation Beth Israel (West Hartford, Connecticut): Architecture

 The congregation occupies a large building that is dominated by a Byzantine Revival dome.
 The building contains multiple parts: a sanctuary (on which the dome is built), a chapel, a religious school, a pre-school, offices, two meeting halls, a small museum, and a library.
 Both the sanctuary and the chapel feature stained-glass windows.

 The 1936 building was designed by Charles R. Greco and built at the height of the Art Deco movement; the Byzantine revival form in Art Deco style provides a grand appearance.
 In 2006, the congregation was given the West Hartford Historic Preservation Award for its meticulous restoration of the historic structure.

 The synagogue building was one of fifteen Connecticut synagogues added to the National Register of Historic Places in 1995 and 1996.

+Cemeteries

+Congregation Beth Israel owns and maintains two cemeteries, in Avon, and Hartford.